This is a technical note about a problem that is going to bite agentic AI users soon.

-AI is slow, and [Agentic AI]( is even slower.
-I develop a small MCP server, and I work with the Perseverance Composition Engine daily, and AI seems so, so slow.
+AI is slow, and Agentic AI is even slower.
+I develop an MCP server that generates PDF documents, and I work with the Agentic Perseverance Composition Engine daily, and AI seems so, so slow.
 There’s so much waiting, and every mistake means yet more sitting around.
-Tasks that take milliseconds (for example, does a file called Things-to-Do exist?) can take between 2 and 5 seconds, because the big brain in the cloud is being consulted multiple times, often with timeouts.
-It’s a very young, unstable and unreliable stack, rather like the early days of MS DOS or the Apple ][.
-When AI can actually get the data from your computer via an MCP server it can do some very interesting things, but it is not very good today.
+Tasks we know actually take maybe 5 microseconds on an operating system (eg, does a file called Things-to-Do exist?) can take one million time longer – between 2 and 5 seconds.
+This is because the big brain in the cloud is being consulted multiple times, often with timeouts.
+It’s a young, unstable and unreliable stack, rather like the early days of MS DOS or the Apple ][.
+When AI gets hold of the data from your computer via an MCP server it can do some very interesting things, but it is not put together well.

 We’ve been here before

-When two-phase locking was invented, disk I/O dominated transaction time, 100ms or more per seek.
+When two-phase locking was invented, disk I/O dominated transaction time, 100 milliseconds or more per seek (today we deal in microseconds, 1000 times faster).
 Lock hold times were essentially free relative to mechanical latency, so nobody worried about them.
-Then hardware got faster.
-Hidden contention exploded.
+Then hardware got faster and hidden contention became the new problem.
 In 2010, on 48-core systems Linux was achieving only 60% of linear scalability because of the big kernel lock.
 FreeBSD had already eliminated its equivalent “Giant” lock eight years earlier, in 2003, so the comparison was embarrassing.
-Amdahl’s Law tells you why throughput plateaus, but the deeper finding is nastier: synchronisation overhead itself grows with processor count.
 Faster hardware makes the synchronisation tax worse.

 Databases went through the same painful arc.
 MVCC was invented in 1978] but remained a theoretical curiosity until systems moved to in-memory processing.
 Once disk I/O was out of the picture, the result was “an even higher degree of concurrency and a higher degree of lock contention”.
 The slowness had been acting as a natural throttle and nobody noticed until it was gone.